Should Your Belt Match Your Shoes?

 So, Should Your Belt Match Your Shoes?

-To answer the question in plain terms, no. They don’t technically have to match.
-However, matching these two clothing items together will almost always give you bonus points in the style department.
 You may be able to pull off a non-matching look, but admittedly, it’s a lot harder than it sounds as styles, patterns, and colors can clash easily.
-So, we’d recommend always matching them if you have the means.
+So, we’d recommend always matching them if you have the means, unless you're just wearing white sneakers for example.

 Brown Belt Black Shoes